 Grades will be based on a weekly assignments posted to your blog, class participation, final portfolio, and presentation.

 *Always come to class on time.
 If you are routinely more than 5 minutes late I will counts it as an absence (one or two emergency late arrivals will be tolerated).

 *Always come to class with your computer/technology and reading materials and assignments in hand.

 *Always keep up with the syllabus and readings even if class discussion has fallen behind.

 *Always treat each other with social and intellectual respect.

-Other texts will be posted as links on our website.
+All reading materials will be posted as links on our website.